mariodavid/mariodavid.github.io/_posts/2017-01-22-testing-of-cuba-applications-part-2.md

 }
 {% endhighlight %}

 This is pretty common.
-The reason is that when you think about the edge cases in the test case creation phase, you probably do more so compared to the implementation phase (at least I did).
+The reason is that when you think about the edge cases in the test case creation phase, you probably do more so compared to the implementation phase.
 This is another indicator why TDD is a good thing, but that's another story.

 With this, we have seen a fairly common method in an entity.
 But sometimes it's not only a calculation on local attributes.
 Therefore let's expand the requirement so that it will get a little bit more complicated.